 Wolfcraft Drill Guide

-My solution was to buy a Wolfcraft Drill Guide Attachment from Amazon.com.
-For a $30 tool it did really well.
+My solution was to buy a Wolfcraft Drill Guide Attachment from Amazon.
+For an under $40 tool it did really well.
 I used the combination square to check the drill guide was set at 90 degree and set a 3/8 inch spade wood bit in the chuck to drill a pilot hole:

 The Wolfcraft drill guide has a raised base that fits over the Simpson Strong-Tie standoff post base.
 I recommend using wood spade bit to drill the pilot hole because a twist bit will pull too aggressively into the wood and bind.
 By contrast the spade bit doesn’t pull itself into the wood and gives you more control.
 I drilled a the smaller 3/8 inch pilot hole in case the hole alignment was a bit off so I could make corrections when drilling the 1/2 inch hole.
 The Wolfcraft drill guide stroke was a little short and didn’t the drill bit didn’t make it all the way through the deck post.
 After drilling this hole, I moved to the opposite side and completed the hole.
 Tip: The drill guide stop (blue knob by my left thumb) on the guide bar can be removed for a longer stroke: